How Mark Wicks wrapped Montana's Libertarians around the axle

 Wicks earned the nomination in March at the party's first-ever state convention, beating Paschal in the last round of voting.
 As a way to begin rebuilding the party without Fellows, Vandevender says, he tried to make the convention inclusive by allowing county committees to seat delegates, even if they hadn't filed the requisite elections paperwork.
 Doing so, he says now, may have been a mistake.
 Wicks won on a 9-7 vote.
 Wicks' son was one of the delegates, party communications director Michael Fucci confirms.

 Wicks has campaigned on his own, without a manager, between mail delivery routes and while traveling for his daughter's sports tournaments.
-His campaign has raised $2,030all in individual contributions—as of May 5, Federal Election Commission records show.
+His campaign has raised $2,030—all in individual contributions—as of May 5, Federal Election Commission records show.
 Wicks hasn't had the benefit of a party mailing list, which he says is one of the items tied up in legal issues surrounding Fellows' death—or of state party money, of which Vandevender says there is none.
 In their stead, Wicks is trying to harness social media to generate momentum from his public debut on the debate stage in late April.

 Among his supporters is former Bozeman mayor Jeff Krauss, who was mingling in the Whitefish parking lot after speaking at the Flathead County Libertarian Party's "Liberty Think Bash" the night before.
 As he told the Indy of his support for Wicks, a local party official asked if the campaign had publicized the endorsement.
 It hasn't, but an endorsement from Vandevender is spotlighted on Wicks' campaign site.
 It may need some revision.